Get rid of your constraints and reparametrize: A study in NNLS and implicit bias: RELATED WORK --- EXTENDED

 \subsection{Related work --- NNLS}

-The first algorithm proposed to solve \eqref{eq:NNLS} appeared in 1974 in the book \cite[Chapter 23]{lawson1995solving}, where its finite convergence was proved and a Fortran routine was presented.\footnote{This algorithm is the standard one implemented in many languages: \emph{optimize.nnls} in the SciPy package, \emph{nnls} in R, \emph{lsqnonneq} in MATLAB and \emph{nnls.jl} in Julia.} Like the previous papers \cite{stoer1971numerical, golub_saunders_70, gill1973numerically} it builds upon the solution of linear systems.
+The first algorithm proposed to solve \eqref{eq:NNLS} appeared in 1974 in the book of \cite{lawson1995solving}, Chapter 23, where its finite convergence was proved, and a Fortran routine was presented.\footnote{This algorithm is the standard one implemented in many languages: \emph{optimize.nnls} in the SciPy package, \emph{nnls} in R, \emph{lsqnonneq} in MATLAB and \emph{nnls.jl} in Julia.} Like the previous papers \citep{stoer1971numerical, golub_saunders_70, gill1973numerically} it builds upon the solution of linear systems.
 Similar to the simplex method, the algorithm is an active-set algorithm that iteratively sets parts of the variables to zero in an attempt to identify the active constraints and solves the unconstrained least squares sub-problem for this active set of constraints.
-It is still, arguably, the most famous method for solving \eqref{eq:NNLS} and several improvements have been proposed in a series of follow-up papers\cite{bro1997fast}, \cite{van2004fast}, \cite{myre2017tnt}, \cite{luo2011efficient}, \cite{dessole2021lawson}.
-Its caveat, however, is that it depends on the normal equations, which makes it infeasible for ill-conditioned or large scale problems.
-Moreover, up to this point there exist no better theoretical guarantees for the algorithm and its modifications than convergence in finitely many steps \cite[Chapter 23]{lawson1995solving}, \cite[Theorem 3]{dessole2021lawson}. \\ Another line of research has been developing projected gradient methods for solving \eqref{eq:NNLS}, which come with linear convergence guarantees \cite{kim2013non}, \cite{polyak2015projected} \cite{lin2007projected}.
+It is still, arguably, the most famous method for solving \eqref{eq:NNLS}, and several improvements have been proposed in a series of follow-up papers \citep{bro1997fast}, \citep{van2004fast}, \citep{myre2017tnt}, \citep{luo2011efficient}, \citep{dessole2021lawson}.
+Its caveat, however, is that it depends on the normal equations, which makes it infeasible for ill-conditioned or large-scale problems.
+Moreover, up to this point, there exist no better theoretical guarantees for the algorithm and its modifications than convergence in finitely many steps \cite[Chapter 23]{lawson1995solving}, \cite[Theorem 3]{dessole2021lawson}. \\ Another line of research has been developing projected gradient methods for solving \eqref{eq:NNLS}, which come with linear convergence guarantees \citep{kim2013non}, \citep{polyak2015projected} \citep{lin2007projected}.
 In contrast to active set and interior point methods, projected gradient methods do not require solving a linear system of equations at each step and thus scale better in high-dimensional problems.
-However, the success of these methods heavily depends on a good choice of step-size and, as we already highlighted in Section \ref{sec:Introduction}, the projection step may render established acceleration methods for vanilla gradient descent useless.\\ Apart from applications that seek for non-negative physical quantities, see Section \ref{sec:Introduction}, NNLS is also an attractive method for compressive sensing if the sparse ground-truth is non-negative.
-Indeed, under certain assumptions on the measurement operator $\A$, solving \eqref{eq:NNLS} promotes sparsity of its solution for free (no hyper-parameter tuning) and comes with improved robustness.
-This observation dates back to the seminal works \cite{donoho2005sparse,donoho2010counting}, which connect the topic to the theory of convex polytopes.
-(Interestingly, even before the modern theory of sparse recovery emerged in the form of compressive sensing, the paper \cite{donoho1992maximum} exploited non-negativity to recover sparse objects.)
-Consequent works studied the uniqueness of positive solutions of underdetermined systems \cite{bruckstein2008uniqueness} and the generalization to low-rank solutions on the cone of positive-definite matrices \cite{wang2010unique}.
-Other works established conditions under which NNLS would succeed to retrieve a sparse vector even in a noisy setting \cite{kueng2017robust, shadmi2019sparse, slawski2011sparse,slawski2013non, meinshausen2013sign}.
-Two key concepts for such results are the null space property, cf.\ Definition \ref{def:NSP:statement}, and the \emph{$\mathcal{M}_{+}$ criterion} \cite{bruckstein2008uniqueness}.
+However, the success of these methods heavily depends on a good choice of step size and, as we already highlighted in Section \ref{sec:Introduction}, the projection step may render established acceleration methods for vanilla gradient descent useless.